The Connected University

 What are the programme aims?

-The Connected University Programme has four strategic aims, aligned to the University Strategy 2017 - 2022
+The Connected University Programme has four strategic aims:

-- Develop an academic strategy to deliver an outstanding, student-centred education with a research-based curriculum at its core.
+- Implement an academic strategy to deliver an outstanding, student-centred education with a research-based curriculum at its core.

 - Upgrade, modernise and integrate student data records and management systems to provide an efficient and effective administration service to staff and students.

-- Create a central, accessible, modern space for staff and students that promotes connection and collaboration in the new Student Hub building.
+- Provide a central, accessible, modern space for staff and students that promotes connection and collaboration in the new Student Hub building.

 - Enhance the student experience by transforming student service delivery to optimise services to students which were previously delivered in different locations across campus.

 Communication & Engagement

-Information Sessions are held regularly to provide information to staff with the Deputy President & Registrar's Functional Area, and to the wider university community.
+Information Sessions provide information to staff with the Deputy President & Registrar's Functional Area, and to the wider university community.
 You can find information on these events here.

 Submit your feedback: